 At the moment, Idogen is running two projects in preclinical phase:

 The same method that is currently under development for the treatment of haemophilia A can also be used for other indications with only minor adjustments of the production process.
 The company has therefore made a strategic decision to commence parallel development of a product candidate for kidney transplantation, IDO T. The basic principle is to “teach” the patient’s immune system to recognise and accept the transplanted organ rather than attack it.
-Preclinical development for IDO T is ongoing with the aim of commencing a Phase I/IIa clinical trial in 2019.
+Preclinical development for IDO T is ongoing with the aim of commencing a Phase I/IIa clinical trial in the end of 2020.

 The area of use for Idogen´s technology can be further expanded.
 In autoimmune diseases, the body’s immune system attacks self-antigens, but this may be prevented by reprogramming the immune system with Idogen’s technology.